metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Ravens @ Patriots

 Mac Jones, on top of back issues, took a hard hit to his leg.
 Pretty clear the man's going to be suffering through much of the season going at his current pace.

+***

+## Packers @ Buccaneers

+Tampa Bay's scripted plays opening up the game have been fantastic.
+Not bad.
+I do want to see a bit more running.